williamanthonyw/Pharmacokinetics/meeting_minutes/week9/client_meeting.md

 7. http://repo.upertis.ac.id/1828/1/Instant%20Clinical%20Pharmacology.pdf (pages 92-93)
 8. Delete last paragraph of non-linear graph and replace with the one on client's github page
 9. Graph 5 is highest priority
-10. Add note for the dynamic/performance mode
+10. Add note for the dynamic/performance mode (Multiple oral dosing: "To minimise lag during input of parameters use performance mode")

 ## Reminders